bethrichardson/api-read-cache/README.md

 ## Concepts
 ### Metric
-The data tha service retrieves and caches from the GitHub API is referred to as "metrics" throughout this project.
+The data that the service retrieves and caches from the GitHub API is referred to as "metrics" throughout this project.
 They are a snapshot of a set of repository, organization, or other details taken at a moment in time.
 A lot of the details in the cached data could be seen as configuration (for example, "full name" or access URLs); however, because they are being used as a source for reporting views, and generally providing a measurement of the organization's GitHub usage or usage for a given